geckosio/geckos.io/README.md

 | Chat App                                                        |    &#9679;    |               | &#9679; |
 | Any other App with Real-Time communication                      |    &#9679;    |    &#9679;    | &#9679; |

+## New Technologies

+For now WebRTC in the best way to send fast (unordered and unreliable) messages between browser and server.
+But once a better technology will be widely available (for example [quic](https://caniuse.com/#search=quic)), we will implement it as well.

 ## Who is using geckos.io

 - [DatTank.io](https://dattank.io/) - is a free multiplayer browser online tank game.